MS Ham. 78.A.5: Commentary

 Although the circumstances under which the Hamilton Psalter was produced are unclear, most scholars agree that the manuscript has an Italian origin.
-In a 1931 catalogue for the Kupferstichkabinett, Paul Wescher tentatively places the Psalter's creation in northern Italy in the late twelfth century on the basis of its figurative style and robe depictions.
+In a 1931 catalogue for the Kupferstich-Kabinett, Paul Wescher tentatively places the Psalter's creation in northern Italy in the late twelfth century on the basis of its figurative style and robe depictions.
 His opinion was shared by Helmut Boese in a later catalogue of 1966.
 However, neither scholar is specific regarding a potential regional origin.
 Edward B. Garrison was the first to suggest that the Psalter bears similarity to Tuscan manuscripts of the twelfth century, especially in its "geometric" decoration of the red and blue initials.
 Despite these similarities, he argues that stylistic inconsistencies in the zoomorphic and scrollwork decoration make the Tuscan origin impossible to prove.

 Wolfgang Augustyn is the only scholar to have published extensively on the Hamilton Psalter.
 He shares Garrison's opinion that the manuscript was created in Tuscany, likely during a Vallombrosian Benedictine reform movement (ca. 1175) for monastic use (rather than liturgical).
 In the absence of a calendar, he argues that the concluding litany of saints supports this geographical origin because some of the figures were revered primarily in the Vallombrosian tradition of the region.
 For example, St. Zenobius, St. Salvius of Albi, and Romulus (the first bishop of Florence) were popular saints in Tuscan worship who also appear in other manuscripts created by the Vallombrosians in the dioceses of Florence and Fiesole (including the monasteries of St. Fedele in Poppi and St. Paulo a Ripa in Pisa).
 One such manuscript in the Biblioteca Laurenziana (MS. Acq. e Doni 181), produced in the monastery of St. Paulo a Ripa, shares similar extensive lists of intercessions for each saint as the Hamilton Psalter, as well as a repetition of the Pater noster at the litany's conclusion.